-Support for Leonard com from around the globe.
+Support for Leonard comes from around the globe.

-In Canada, the National Union and its members continue to work hard to keep the campaign to free Leonard Peltier a prominer public issue.
+In Canada, the National Union and its members continue to work hard to keep the campaign to free Leonard Peltier a prominent public issue.

-In the fall of 2000 we all concentrated our efforts of a push to convince President Bill Clinton, in h final days of office, to grad executive clemency to Leonard Peltier.
-Clinton gave real indications that was at last ready to do th just and right thing.
+In the fall of 2000 we all concentrated our efforts on a push to convince President Bill Clinton, in his final days of office, to grant executive clemency to Leonard Peltier.
+Clinton gave real indications that he was at last ready to do the just and right thing.